theupdateframework/theupdateframework.io/content/en/docs/project/_index.md

 community.
 We especially acknowledge the individuals from the open-source community who have [contributed] to the TUF project over the years.

-Please visit the [governance page] to learn how project decisions are made, and for a more detailed explanation of the project roles used below.
+To learn how project decisions are made, and for a more detailed explanation of the project roles used below, see [Governance].

 [contributed]:
   https://github.com/theupdateframework/python-tuf/blob/develop/docs/AUTHORS.txt
-[governance page]:
+[Governance]:
   https://github.com/theupdateframework/specification/blob/master/GOVERNANCE.md
 [Specification]: https://theupdateframework.github.io/specification/latest
 [Standardization process]: